 Falk, Krauss Mohr, Märklin, Plank and Schöenner.

-One such item developed in the early 1900's were elaborate animated hand painted tinplate ferris wheels.
+An interesting product line developed in the early 1900's by Doll et Cie were elaborate animated hand painted tinplate ferris wheels.
 These were

 powered either by a clockwork mechanism, hand cranks, or could be steam driven using belts and a stationary steam engine.